Welcome to Tanzania! You will arrive to Dar Es Salaam to begin your journey.

 Take a ferry back to Kigoma for a shower and a farewell ceremony.
 Say goodbye to your friends from Roots & Shoots, and to Gombe, and promise to keep in touch as you go your separate ways!
 Have a final dinner in town and pack as you prepare for the last bit of your adventure.

 Wake up early and head to a rural village on the slopes of the mighty Kili, where you will learn about the culture of the community and partner with them on a development initiative, alongside your Roots & Shoots friends.
 Possible projects you might participate in include building fuel-efficient stoves, building trashcans, planting trees, or cleaning the litter scattered throughout the area.
 Participate in traditional cooking and harvesting, and end with a rousing song-and-dance routine!
-This will close out the program for your Roots & Shoots partners, so say goodbye as you head to your guesthouse for your own final night in Tanzania.
+This will close out the program for your Roots & Shoots partners, so say goodbye as you hop in the bus and head to Arusha.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.